sg7801/Parkinsons-Disease-Prediction/README.md

 # Future Work:

 - The major areas of future improvement involve the running of the model for much longer time and trying different parameters to get even better accuracy.
-- We can implement and use various algorithms other than Logistic Regression which might provide us better results.
 - We can use GPU's instead of CPU's to improve the performance.
 Since CPU's might reduce the costs but in terms of performance and accuracy GPU's outperform CPU's.
 - We can enable Deep Learning as well in the Auto ML Experiment for better results as it will consider different patterns and algorithms.
 Hence, improving the accuracy.